 What is the correct term for the device used to trim weeds and grasses?
 A weed eater by any other name–weed whacker, string trimmer, weed trimmer, or weed whipper–is still a weed eater!
 Even if you’re an Aussie and refer to it as a “whipper snipper.”
-Weed eaters are an ideal tool for your garden to get into spots too tight for a lawnmower such as around trees, walkways, rocks, or along fences and walls.
+Weed eaters are an ideal tool for your garden to get into spots too tight for a lawnmower such as around trees, plants, walkways, rocks, or along fences and walls.
 Trimming these areas in your yard is an effective form of residential pest control.

 - By far the most common internet search term is “weed eater” across the country.

 - The highest concentration of searches for “weed eater” come from southern states.

 - “String trimmer” is the second-highest search term used, followed by “weed trimmer,” “weed whacker,” and “weed whipper.”

 In this post, we will take a look at this handy household tool and the many variations that have been invented over the years.

 Weed Eater is the brand name of the very first version of a string trimmer.
 The company was founded in 1971 in Houston, Texas, by George Ballas, the inventor of the device.
 Ballas called his invention the “weed eater” for its ability to chew up grass and a lawn full of weeds.
 The inspiration came to him when he was at a car wash and saw the spinning bristles wrap around his car scrubbing the dirt off.